armanyuvarlak/Logistics_DBMS/README.md

 - LocalStorage is used as a fallback when offline

 ## Features
-- Single and multiple logistics offers calculation
+- Single logistics offers calculation
 - Database management
 - User authentication
 - Results export